-All vessels participating in the pollock fishery, including those in the MFC, have fisheries observers which provide haul deployment and retrieval times, catch, and bycatch weights for pollock and Chinook salmon.
-In addition, vessels are equipped with Vessel Monitoring System (VMS) units, which transmit vessel locations periodically during the fishing seasons.
+All vessels participating in the pollock fishery, including those in the MFC, have fisheries observers which provide haul deployment and retrieval times, catch weights for pollock, and bycatch numbers for Chinook and chum salmon.
+In addition, vessels are equipped with Vessel Monitoring System (VMS) units which transmit vessel locations periodically during the fishing seasons.